 Guanajuato’s dual red funicular system is indeed a fun way to get to the Pipila Monument lookout point.
 But the funicular also boasts some of the best views in Guanajuato during the steep ride up the 102-meter (335-foot) long track.

-There is a series of alleyways that can be used to walk up to the same point that the funicular goes to.
+There are a series of alleyways that can be used to walk up to the same point that the funicular goes to.
 But given the inexpensive funicular ticket and the steep incline of those alleyways, it’s very worthwhile to take a ride on the funicular instead.
 We suggest taking the funicular one-way (up, of course) to the Pipila Monument and then strolling down the maze of tight cobblestone alleyways.

 If returning back to Guanajuato centro on foot too, just be sure to specify a one-way ticket, “sencillo,” when purchasing from the ticket booth.
-Then get ready to be swiftly lifted 76 meters in altitude up the 42-degree incline, all while taking in those awe-inspiring city views.
+Then get ready to be swiftly lifted 76 meters (249 feet) in altitude up the 42-degree incline, all while taking in those awe-inspiring city views.

 6) Soak in Guanajuato’s Best Views at the Pipila Monument